 Assad has very little time left - soon the air-naval group against Libya will be free.
 Syria’s air defense will not stand against it, there is too much gap in technology, in military experience.
 But there will be no outside help.
 Now is not the time of the war in Korea or Vietnam, the USSR is not, and China is different.
 The current RF and PRC will not go into direct conflict until they are openly attacked.

-After the suppression of air defense and Syrian air force bases, Turkey will apparently enter the battle, it will create a “demilitarized zone” in the north of Syria, deciding for itself the problem of the Syrian Kurds.
-It will be supported from the air by NATO aircraft, and there are air forces of their own.
-Assistance to the insurgent people - instructors, sabotage units, weapons, ammunition, constant strikes against Damascus will be strengthened ...
+After the suppression of air defense and the Syrian air force bases, Turkey is likely to enter the battle, it will create a "demilitarized zone" in the north of Syria, having decided for itself the problem of the Syrian Kurds.
+She will support her from the air aviation NATO, and there are its own air forces.
+The assistance to the “rebellious people” will be strengthened - instructors, sabotage units, weapons, ammunition, constant attacks on Damascus ...

 The further question will be only how long will Asad last.
 It is beneficial for us and Iran that it lasts as long as possible.
 During this period, Russia must strengthen its internal peace, strengthen its defense, and seek allies.
 It is absolutely clear that after Syria and Iran, the countries of the post-Soviet space and we will be under attack.

 Reference.
 Armed Forces ATS.
-For the Syrian leadership of the Armed Forces, by virtue of their stories, were top priority.
-Israel is considered the main adversary, as the Syrian military has built 3 defense lines between the Golan Heights and Damascus.
-Strained relations with Turkey, there is a territorial dispute with Ankara - Syria claims to 4700 square. km in the area of Alexandretta.
-There is a conflict over the water - the Turks built a hydraulic structure in the upper reaches of the Euphrates and the water flow fell.
-On the territory of Syria hiding fighters banned in the Turkish state of the Kurdish Workers Party (PKK).
-The total number of armed forces - 300 thousand.
-People.
-The basis of the Armed Forces is ground forces, more than 200 thousand people, 3 corps (12 divisions - 3 mechanized divisions, 7 armored divisions, 1 special forces division, 1 division of the Republican Guard).
-Plus 13 individual brigades, 10 special forces regiments, 1 separate tank regiment.
-The armored division includes the 2 tank and 1 mechanized brigade.
-Guardsmen perform gendarme functions, their main task, the protection of the presidential palace, government agencies.
-Guard stationed in Damascus.
-The three missile brigades of the P-300, 9K52 Luna-M, 9K79 “Tochka” are in service.
-The main drawback of the ground forces and the Armed Forces as a whole is obsolete weapons, so about half of the tanks are T-54, 55, 62, and T-72 are not as good as modern armored vehicles.
-The basis of other armored vehicles - outdated BTR - 40 / 50 / 60, BMP-1.
-But the firepower is impressive: up to 5 thousand tanks, about 5 thousand units of other armored vehicles, 450 SAU, MLRS - 500 units, up to 2 thousand units of towed howitzers and mortars, more than 2500 ATGM.
-In service with the Air Force: about 800 aircraft, including training and transport.
-Their weakness is the weak training of pilots, a small number of 4-generation airplanes (including the upgraded RF MiG-29).
-PVO is also obsolete: there SAM short range 9K33 "Osa-AK" 9K31 "Strela-1" 9K35 "Strela-10" medium-range - 9K37 "Buk" MANPADS and memory - Boom-3, 9K38 "Igla" ZSU-23-4 "Shilka", ZU-23-2 and others.
-Of the new products: Russian short-range air defense systems "Armor-1С", they put 36 units.
-There is an order for 8 battalions of the Beech M2E air defense systems.
-BCM: 2 small anti-submarine ship, 4 minesweeper, 3 medium landing craft, 10 missile boats, several patrol boats, PL no. The number of personnel 7-8 thousand people.
-The most advanced weapons of the Syrian AFM are the 2 of the Bastion complex with the Yakhont anti-ship regiment, supplied by the Russian Federation in the 2010 year.
+For the Syrian leadership of the Armed Forces, by virtue of their storieswere a top priority.
+Israel is considered the main enemy, so between the Golan Heights and Damascus, the Syrian military built 3 lines of defense.
+Tense relations with Turkey, there is a territorial dispute with Ankara - Syria claims 4700 square meters. km in the Alexandretta area.
+There is a conflict over water too - the Turks built a hydro-structure in the upper reaches of the Euphrates and the water flow fell.
+On the territory of Syria, fighters of the Kurdish Workers Party (PKK) banned in the Turkish state are hiding.
+The total number of armed forces is 300 thousand people.
+The basis of the Armed Forces is ground forces, more than 200 thousand people, 3 corps (12 divisions - 3 mechanized divisions, 7 armored divisions, 1 special forces division, 1 Republican Guard division).
+Plus 13 separate brigades, 10 special forces regiments, 1 separate tank regiment.
+The armored division includes 2 tank and 1 mechanized brigade.
+The guards carry out gendarme functions, their main task is to protect the palace of the president and government agencies.
+The guard is stationed in Damascus.
+Armed with the three missile brigades of the R-300, 9K52 Luna-M, 9K79 "Point" missiles.
+The main drawback of the ground forces and the Armed Forces as a whole is outdated weapons, so about half of the tanks are T-54, 55, 62, and T-72 do not reach the level of modern armored vehicles.
+The basis of other armored vehicles is the obsolete BTR - 40/50/60, BMP-1.
+But the firepower is impressive: up to 5 thousand tanks, about 5 thousand units of other armored vehicles, 450 self-propelled guns, MLRS - 500 units, up to 2 thousand units of towed howitzers and mortars, more than 2500 ATGMs.
+In service with the Air Force: approximately 800 aircraft, including training and transport.
+Their weakness is poor pilot training, a small number of 4th generation aircraft (including the upgraded Mig-29 RFs).
+Air defense is also outdated: there are short-range air defense systems 9K33 Osa-AK, 9K31 Strela-1, 9K35 Strela-10, medium radius 9K37 Buk, MANPADS and air defense - Strela-3, 9K38 Igla, ZSU-23-4 "Shilka", ZU-23-2 and others.
+Of the new products: Russian short-range air defense systems "Shell-1S", they were delivered 36 units.
+There is an order for 8 divisions of Buk M2E air defense systems.
+HSR: 2 small anti-submarine ships, 4 minesweepers, 3 medium landing ships, 10 missile boats, several patrol boats, no submarines.
+The number of personnel is 7-8 thousand people.
+The most modern Syrian high-speed weapons are 2 divisions of the Bastion complex with Yakhont anti-ship missiles, which were supplied by the Russian Federation in 2010.